Manitoba Mineral Sector Profile

 Structure and concentration:

-- There are about 11 major producers active in the industrial minerals sector in Manitoba.
+- There are approximately 11 major producers active in the industrial minerals sector in Manitoba.

-- There are 39 companies that produce oil in Manitoba, ranging from large multinationals to small locally based producers.
-530 new wells were drilled in 2013.
-At December 2013, Manitoba had 3862 producing oil wells.
+- There are currently 33 companies that produce oil in Manitoba, ranging from large multinationals to small locally based producers.
+464 new wells were drilled in 2014 and as of June 16th 2015, Manitoba had 5353 producing oil wells.
 Crude oil produced in Manitoba is shipped through the Enbridge pipeline system or Canadian National Railway to refiners in eastern Canada and the northeast and north-central areas of the United States.

 back to top